 A very highly significant effect of the substrate type on the survival and growth of the micrografted plants in the greenhouse was found.
-While only less than 50% of the plants survived when planted on CIAT soil, substrates containing "cachaza" and coal ash, showed survival rates parts "cachaza", one part of coal ash and one part Pinus bark chips.
+While only less than 50% of the plants survived when planted on CIAT soil, substrates containing "cachaza" and coal ash, showed survival rates of over 70%.
+The highest survival rate was achieved with the substrate combination S2 (Table 1) which contained 3 parts "cachaza", one part of coal ash and one part Pinus bark chips.
 The highest growth however was shown by the micrografts planted on substrate S3 (Figure 1)